 Our ProgramThe USC Sleep Apnea and Snoring Surgery Center is recognized internationally as a leader in the treatment of snoring and obstructive sleep apnea.
-As part of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC in Los Angeles, the Center is uniquely poised in its ability to provide relief for individuals with snoring and sleep apnea.
+As part of the USC Caruso Department of Otolaryngology – Head and Neck Surgery at Keck Medicine of USC in Los Angeles, the Center is uniquely poised in its ability to provide relief for individuals with snoring and sleep apnea.
 Snoring and obstructive sleep apnea are important problems that can affect social relationships, health and the ability to get a good night of sleep.
 Snoring is an important problem that may affect the sleep of others.
 Obstructive sleep apnea is a more-serious condition.
 It often involves snoring but also includes intermittent blockage of breathing that can cause health problems and can prevent individuals from achieving deep and restful sleep, thus impacting daily life.

 Surgery is generally reserved for treating snoring and sleep apnea in patients who have not benefited from conservative treatments such as weight loss and positive airway pressure therapy.
 Sleep surgery has evolved beyond the one-size-fits-all approach, and our surgeons are highly skilled in the latest, state-of-the-art procedures and treatments.

 Sleep medicine experts within the USC Caruso Department work collaboratively with the USC Sleep Disorders Center that also includes pulmonologists, neurologists and sleep technologists.
 The center offers comprehensive sleep disorders evaluations and sleep studies either at home or the sleep laboratory.